ghent360/nrfusb/README.md

 outgoing data.
 Each can be configured for a different priority or transmission rate and each can hold up to 16 bytes of data.

-The transmission rate/priority is configured by providing a divisor indicating that the data should be transmitted every Nth frame.
-A divisor of 1 means the data should be transmitted every frame, a divisor of 2 means it should be transmitted every other etc.  It is up to the application to ensure that a given selection of slot sizes and frame rates is achievable.
-If an infeasible selection is configured, some undetermined data will not be sent.
+The transmission rate/priority is configured by providing a 32 bit bitmask denoting in which timeslots this slot should be sent.
+Configuring an infeasible set of slots will result in unspecified data being sent at a lower rate.

 A priority of 0 is the default, which signifies that the slot should not be transmitted.
+0xffffffff implies it should be sent every timeslot.
+0x55555555 would be every other timeslot, etc.

 The data in a slot will continue to be transmitted at the specified frequency whether or not it has been updated by the client recently.